tarwn/lessthandot-hugo/blogs/content/posts/2010-10-08-security-auditing-a-server.md

 GO

 ```
-Now, if you get to looking, the verification of the server name and database is actually running on the server that&#8217;s hosting the sp&#8217;s.
+Now, if you get to looking, the verification of the server name and database is actually running on the server that's hosting the sp's.
 I could have spent some more time and changed this to do this dynamically, but most of my servers have a similer database list.
 So, keep that in mind if you use these.